logo

 Antidepressant Medications

 The most common type of medication used in postpartum depression treatment is Selective Serotonin Reuptake Inhibitors (SSRIs).
-These include medications such as:
+SSRIs increase serotonin levels in the brain, which helps improve mood.
+They are generally safe for breastfeeding mothers but can sometimes cause mild side effects like nausea or insomnia.

 Psychotherapeutic Treatments for Postpartum Depression

 Cognitive Behavioural Therapy (CBT) and Interpersonal Therapy (IPT) are two effective therapeutic approaches used to treat postpartum depression.
 Both help mothers recognise negative thought patterns, improve their relationships, and develop healthy coping mechanisms.
-Along with other treatments like medication and self-care, talk therapy can greatly improve a postpartum mother's recovery and emotional health.

 Cognitive-Behavioural Therapy